 The sensor isn't the most reliable all the time, though, so you may want to consider attaching it to a separate lamp timer instead.

-This is by the same company that made the FakeTV FTV-10.
+This product is by the same company that manufacture the FakeTV FTV-10.

-If you have that model by Hydreon Corporation and find it isn't bright enough, the FTV-11 is three times brighter and performs the same genuine television-imitating effects.
+If you have the Hydreon Corporation model and find it isn't bright , the FTV-11 is three times brighter and performs the same genuine television-imitating effects.

-The 12 LEDs are even more powerful and still last a long time, even with the lights being illuminating stronger than the previous model.
+The 12 LEDs are powerful and last a long time, even with the lights illuminating stronger than the previous model.

-The device mimics the appearance of a 42-inch high definition television and is still soft enough that it isn't so blatantly obvious that you have artificial light.
+The device mimics the appearance of a 42-inch high definition television and is soft enough that it isn't evident you have artificial light.

-The product is energy-efficient as well, using very little power even when you leave it plugged in.
+The product is energy-efficient, using little power when you leave it plugged in.

 It can be set to intervals of four hours or seven hours and starts once it detects nightfall.

-The repeating light pattern isn't very noticeable even after watching it for a while, making this is one of the most authentic-looking simulators you can get.
+The repeating light pattern isn't noticeable after watching it for a while, making this is one of the more authentic-looking simulators you can get.

-Unfortunately, some people have had issues with the sensor not switching on, so you may want to invest in a separate timer to set up with the light.
+Some people have had issues with the sensor not switching on.
+You may want to invest in a separate timer to set up with the light.

-To wrap up our post, we crown the last product on our list, the 1 BY ONE Simulator, to be the winner.
+To wrap up our post, we crown the final product on our list, the 1 BY ONE Simulator, to be the winner.

-While most people opt to hook their TV light simulators up to separate timers - and this one can do so as well – the LRY fake TV probably has the most reliable light sensor out of the five.
+While most people opt to hook their TV light simulators to separate timers - and this one can too - the LRY fake TV has the most reliable light sensor out of the five.

-A reliable sensor is, after all, ideal if you can't get around to buying a separate timer at the moment.
-The light effects are also top quality.
+A reliable sensor is ideal if you can't get around to buying a separate timer at the moment.
+The light effects are top quality.
 As long as you keep the light a safe distance from the window, the LRY fake TV is your best bet at deterring intruders.

-Because all the lights on our list have desirable features and work well to do the job, everything else is still worth a look.
-Whether this is your one shot to keeping intruders away or an addition to your existing security system, you're setting yourself up for a more secure and stress-free way of living.
+Because all the lights on our list have desirable features and work to do the job, everything else is worth reviewing.
+Whether this is your one shot to keeping intruders at bay or an addition to your existing security system, you're setting yourself up for a secure and stress-free way of living.

-While the most obvious benefit is being able to trick intruders into thinking that there is someone in the household that would easily spot them, there are other advantages as well.
+The obvious benefit is being able to trick intruders i.e., into thinking that there is someone in the household that would spot them.
+There are other advantages.

 For example, having a fake TV light saves a tremendous amount of power that you would waste by leaving on your real TV.
-Artificial versions use about the same power as a nightlight, so you'll hardly have to worry about racking up the numbers on your power bill.
+Artificial versions use about the same power as a nightlight i.e., you'll hardly have to worry about racking up the numbers on your electricity bill.

 Using your real television can decrease its life expectancy, and your real TV, unless you have a smart home, can't be turned on when you're out of the house.

-A lot of dummy TV lights boxes, on the other hand, can be turned on via smartphone applications, making them ideal to have when you're out of the house.
+On the other hand, many dummy TV lights boxes can be turned on via smartphone applications, making them ideal to have when you're out of the house.

-These props are best to use when you're out of the house, like when you're having a late-night out with friends or a pleasant evening date and don't want to worry about anyone robbing your house while you're away.
+These props are best to use when you're out of the house, like when you're having a late-night with friends or a pleasant evening date and don't want to worry about anyone robbing your home while you're away.

 If you're on vacation or are keeping a summer home safe, having one of these can be a lifesaver when it comes to keeping your property safe as well.

-You don't need to limit yourself to just being out of the house, either.
+You don't need to limit yourself to being out of the house.
 If you live alone and know that you're a heavy sleeper, having such an item in your living room would prevent break-ins that you might sleep through.

 Installation is nothing; all you have to do is plug them in, set them up with the screen facing the window, and turn them on.
-It's best to draw the curtains, though, so no one can look in and see the little prop sitting on the table.
+It's best to draw the curtains, so no one can take a peek and see the little prop sitting on the table.

-If you know a proper place to put it where it can be entirely out of sight and still perform, however, that’s where you’ll want to put it for maximum security.
+If you know a proper place to position it to be entirely out of sight and ably perform, that is key.
+You'll have an idea of the best positioning for maximum security.

-You also want to avoid placing these in too many rooms.
-Buying extra is terrific so that you have backups, but putting them in every room of your house is going to giveaway that something is up.
+You want to avoid placing these in many rooms.
+Buying extra is terrific so that you have backups, but putting them in every room of your house will giveaway that something is up.

-The living room is the ideal place, though having one in your bedroom is helpful as well.
-If you live alone, though, only having a single device in one room is the smartest idea.
-One is enough to do the trick anyway.
+The living room is the ideal place, though having one in your bedroom is helpful.
+If you live alone, only having a single device in one room is the smartest idea.
+One is enough to do the trick.

 Before investing in a simulator, understand that it's a smoke-and-mirrors type of protection.

-If you mess up and have your device where someone can see it for what it is, the intruder is going to have half a mind to assume you can't afford a real security system and break in regardless, so you need to be careful when it comes to how you position your light.
+If you mess up and place your device fully visible for what it is, the intruder will have half a mind to assume you can't afford a real security system and break-in, i.e., you need to be careful when it comes to how you position your box.

-As long as you use it correctly, a television simulator is a worthwhile investment.
-To get you a head start on where to look, we’ve made this list to offer you the best fake TV lights we could find.
+In summary, a television simulator is a worthwhile investment.
+To get you a head start, this page has a list to offer you the best fake TV lights we could find.